softlang/yas/languages/Term/README.md

-# Term: the language of Prolog terms
++ Term
+Prolog terms as a basic representation format used by the YAS repository.